scipy/scipy/doc/source/dev/contributor/benchmarking.rst

 To run all benchmarks, navigate to the root SciPy directory at the command line and execute::

-   python dev.py --bench
+   python dev.py bench

-where ``--bench`` activates the benchmark suite instead of the test suite.
+where ``bench`` activates the benchmark suite instead of the test suite.
 This builds SciPy and runs the benchmarks. (*Note: this could take a while.
 Benchmarks often take longer to run than unit tests, and each benchmark is run multiple times to measure the distribution in